lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 Automatic Update Check
 ^^^^^^^^^^^^^^^^^^^^^^

-A notification window pops up when a new version of the Webui is detected.
+A notification window pops up when a new version of the Web-UI is detected.
 It works only in an environment where Internet access is available.

 Auto logout
 ^^^^^^^^^^^

-Log out automatically when all Backend.AI Webui pages are closed except for pages created to run apps in session (e.g. jupyter notebook, web terminal, etc.).
+Log out automatically when all Backend.AI Web-UI pages are closed except for pages created to run apps in session (e.g. jupyter notebook, web terminal, etc.).